tldr-pages/tldr/pages/common/ia.md

 `ia configure`

-- Upload one or more item to `archive.org`:
+- Upload one or more items to `archive.org`:

 `ia upload {{identifier}} {{path/to/file}} --metadata="{{mediatype:data}}" --metadata="{{title:example}}"`